 Driving a PCV constructed to carry no more than 16 passengers, and

-The vehicle is operated under a Public Service Vehicle (PSV) operator’s
+The vehicle is operated under a Public Service Vehicle (PSV) operator’s licence or permit.

 3.Not engaged in the carriage of passengers

 Minibus and Community Bus Permits are issued to organisations concerned with education, religion, social welfare, recreation or other activities of benefit to the community.

 Minibus Permits allow certain organisations to make a charge without having to comply with the full public service vehicle operator licensing requirements and without the need for their drivers to have PCV (category D1 or D) entitlement.
 The service must be provided for their own members or for groups of people whom the organisation serves.
 The service must not be provided to members of the general public and the charges made must be on a non-profit basis.
 Community Bus Permits are issued to bodies wishing to run a local bus service on a voluntary non-profit basis using unpaid volunteer drivers.
 Members of the general public can be carried in the minibus.